 Mound City - Karnak is a very small town located in the state of Illinois.
 With a population of 2,574 people and just one neighborhood, Mound City - Karnak is the 511th largest community in Illinois.

-Mound City - Karnak is a blue-collar town, with 35.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Mound City - Karnak, you'll notice that it is more blue-collar than most other communities in America.
+35.17% of Mound City - Karnak’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mound City - Karnak is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Mound City - Karnak who work in office and administrative support (14.83%), sales jobs (9.65%), and healthcare suport services (8.51%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Mound City - Karnak is worth considering.